nginxinc/kic-reference-architectures/pulumi/python/kubernetes/observability/otel-objects/README.md

 ## Usage
 By default, the `otel-collector.yaml.basic` configuration is copied into the live `otel-collector.yaml`.
-The logic for this project runs all files ending in `.yaml` as part of the configuration so you simply need to either rename your chosen file to `otel-collector.yaml` or add ensuring only the files you want to use have the `.yaml` extension.
+The logic for this project runs all files ending in `.yaml` as part of the configuration, so you simply need to either rename your chosen file to `otel-collector.yaml` or add ensuring only the files you want to use have the `.yaml` extension.